 - Diffusion Imaging – for early diagnosis of stroke, brain tumors and inflammatory diseases

 - Contrast Enhanced MR Angiography – to increase the accuracy for the detection of vascular stenosis and the detection of aneurysms.

-New Helical Multi Detector CT Scanners allow the production of high resolution 3-dimensional images of the skull, facial bones and spine.
-These mages play an integral role in clinical decision making as well as pre and post operative
+The newest generation of CT Scanners allow us to obtain very high resolution 3-dimensional images of the skull, facial bones and spine.
+These images play an integral role in clinical decision making as well as pre-and post-operative management.

 Using state of the art CT scanners, neuroradiologists can evaluate for berry aneurysms, vascular stenosis and perform acute stroke evaluation.
-This study is particularly valuable for patients unable to undergo MRI evaluation.
+The latter is particularly valuable for patients unable to undergo MRI evaluation.

-With the ability to use fast scanning, thin section high resolution images capable of being reformatted in multiple plains expedites the diagnosis and preoperative evaluation of sinonasal disease.
+With the ability to use fast scanning, thin section high-resolution images, which are capable of being reformatted in multiple plains, expedites the diagnosis and preoperative evaluation of sinonasal disease.
 All images will be accessible through a modern digital archiving system.
-This expedites all forms of communication with the referring clinicians.
-This reflects our commitment to render the best possible care for our patients
+This expedites all forms of communication with the referring clinicians, and reflects our commitment to render the best possible care for our patients.